yyang9301/AHW/README.md

 * Changed file naming convention for extreme event results to differentiate the results calculated with the static period
 * Created function that calculates distance AND bearing between any two sites
 * Calculated distance and bearing between all possible sites within and among datasets

+## 2016/09/30
+* Improved co-occurrence workflow to allow for calculation of extreme events between AND within datasets
+* Expanded results of co-occurrence analysis to also include the statistics of the co-occurring events
+* No longer constraining co-occurrence rates by set periods of days ** Now the difference in days between the soonest occurring events is recorded